ArtemNureev/Autotest_params_10projectpy/README.md

 Actions for testing: Start the Test Bench Example of the test bench address: https://4f995f6a-8ca0-48f9-a4e0-a38e5847a2f5.serverhub.praktikum-services.ru.
 After startup, enter your test bench address into the configuration.py file in the PyCharm environment: URL_SERVICE = "https://4f995f6a-8ca0-48f9-a4e0-a38e5847a2f5.serverhub.praktikum-services.ru".
 In the Terminal, execute the command: "pytest".
-# Thank you for your attention.
+# Thank you for your attention